yprez/blog.yprez.com/posts/002-running-a-bottle-app-with-gunicorn.rst

 In conclusion: Bottle was fun, the application was very easy to build, and runs incredibly fast.
-I think that for the next project that requires a micro-framework I will use Flask instead.
-Even if only for the sake of comparison.
+I think that for the next project that requires a microframework I will use Flask instead.
+Even if just for the sake of comparison.

 .. _`Bottle`: http://bottlepy.org/